 - Low friction for an improved cable lifespan

-Our PTFE cables
+Our PTFE cables and wires

 At Habia, we were one of the first companies in Europe to use PTFE for cables and have industry-leading expertise in designing and developing cables using PTFE.
 It’s often a core material in our custom cable solutions, but it can also be found in our standard products, including: